processism/processism.github.io/questions-challenges.md

 **Response**: Language evolved to describe a thing-based worldview.
 We must use existing language to point beyond it.
 Consider:

-- We say "sunrise" knowing Earth rotates
-- We use "solid table" knowing it's mostly empty space
-- Language is a ladder we climb, then transcend
-- The map is not the territory
+We say "sunrise" knowing Earth rotates.
+We use "solid table" knowing it's mostly empty space.
+Language is a ladder we climb, then transcend.
+The map is not the territory.

-We use thing-language as scaffolding to build process understanding.
+I use thing-language as scaffolding to build process understanding.
 Once you see processes, the scaffolding becomes transparent.

 ### "It's Too Deterministic"

 **Objection**: "If everything follows patterns, where's freedom?
 This is just determinism in disguise."

-**Response**: Process thinking enhances freedom:
-- Patterns enable creativity
-- Constraints make freedom possible
-- Jazz requires musical patterns
-- Grammar enables infinite expression
-- Freedom is creative participation
+**Response**: Process thinking enhances freedom.
+Patterns enable creativity—constraints make freedom possible.
+Jazz requires musical patterns.
+Grammar enables infinite expression.
+Freedom is creative participation.

 Understanding patterns doesn't limit freedom—it enables more skillful creative participation in reality's processes.